wkliao/HEP/NOvA/metadata_study.md

       + object header of dataset "x": 4224
       + object header of dataset "y": 4824
       + object header of dataset "z": 5096
-      + object header of dataset "a": 5368
-      + object header of dataset "b": 5640
-      + object header of dataset "c": 5912

 * Sequence of HDF5 API calls when created the output file:
   + H5Fcreate out_2_256.h5